monyhar/monyhar/monyhar/infra/config/subprojects/goma/README.md

-Definitions of LUCI entities that test the use of goma by chromium builders.
+Definitions of LUCI entities that test the use of goma by monyhar builders.

 * consoles - Manually curated consoles for goma subproject builders.
-* goma.star - Builders that test the use of goma by chromium builders.
+* goma.star - Builders that test the use of goma by monyhar builders.